-Tap the Menu key in the Bluetooth menu to access the Bluetooth Options menu.
+Tap the Menu icon : (at the upper-right corner of the screen) in the Bluetooth menu to access the following options.

 Edit phone name: Changes your phone name for easy identification when pairing and connecting.
 Enter your new phone name, then tap Save.